-From the previous work summary, gait monitoring devices face the following challenges.
+In summary, current gait monitoring devices face the following challenges.
 First, measurement devices are expensive and restricted to specific environments.
-Therefore, it is hard to install and relocate.
+Therefore, it is hard to install and implement.
 Second, device measuring needs considerable computing power with advanced GPUs.
 Furthermore, extra hands-on engineering is required for doctors and nurses.
 Last, devices cannot extract major spatial gait parameters: gait length, width, and height.
 There is still room for improving accuracy.

-In this letter, we propose a new method for measuring the gait parameters and build a validation protocol.
-The device is cheap, easy to use, suitable for daily measurement, low computations, and provides competitive accuracy.
+Here, we propose a new method for measuring the gait parameters, that can allow practitioners to supplement their existing measurement setups in a convenient manner, and demonstrate a prototype.
+The system comprises of an ankle wearable that contains a NIR camera system, Force Sensing Resistors (FSR), on-system markers for capture, and a Raspberry Pi board.
+The system is low cost, suitable for rapid prototyping and real-life measurement, easy to use, is battery operated, and provides competitive accuracy.
 The main contributions are as follows.

-Introduce the computer vision technology to the traditional wearable gait monitoring system.
+Incorporation of computer vision to the traditional wearable gait monitoring system.

-Apply Aruco marker and stereo camera system to extract gait length, widths, and heights.
+Application of ArUco marker and stereo camera system to extract gait length, width, and height.

 Privacy protection (Advantage of using infrared images and low-resolution images)